felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 # The anxiety begins

-In 2017, fresh out of University and ready to tackle the world, I started working for a newly-formed startup then called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
+In 2017, fresh out of University and ready to tackle the world, I started working for a newly-formed startup then-called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
 I had just finished my Masters thesis in particle Physics and was ready to jump into the software world ([this is something I already discussed on this blog in